 Let’s call it integrated marketing for now, or fusion marketing, a term we ‘invented’ for our Fusion Marketing Experience events.
 It doesn’t matter how it’s called.
 What’s for sure is that simple integration will not be enough.
 While in omnichannel marketing the focus is still often on the channels, touchpoint-based marketing provides alternatives that revolve around individual customer and prospect touchpoints.
 You have to get close and personal.

-A nice depiction of the typical omnichannel, in this case multi-channel marketing approach, is this graphic by Twiss that takes into account buyer life cycle, strategy, tactics, marketing goals and more without emphasizing the channels too much.
+A nice depiction of the typical omnichannel, in this case multi-channel marketing approach, is the graphic above by Twiss that takes into account buyer life cycle, strategy, tactics, marketing goals and more without emphasizing the channels too much.

 When it boils down to touchpoint marketing, we see three kinds of models, depending on the approach.
 Touchpoint marketing looks at different touchpoints, visible and invisible, between a brand and a customer in different phases and maps media, needs, etc. as mentioned above.